 - Danger #3: SJTs are Highly Susceptible to Coaching

 Related to this is a caveat present in all tests that claim to test non-cognitive skills, the applicant provides the answer they think the reviewers want to hear.
 Because these tests claim to be less vulnerable to subjective opinions of the interviewer means that an applicant can be more efficiently coached on the correct answer.
 One study showed that with appropriate coaching applicants can significantly increase their scores by 23-27%!
 Moreover, applicants who come from more advantaged socioeconomic backgrounds, on average, have stronger cognitive and non-cognitive skills than those from lower socioeconomic strata because of their economically-biased childhood experiences.
-SJTs may discriminate against socio-economically disadvantaged applicants that lacked the opportunity to develop or refine their non-cognitive skills as a result of their lesser social, economic, and cultural capital.
+It is a common opinion that SJTs may discriminate against socio-economically disadvantaged applicants that lacked the opportunity to develop or refine their non-cognitive skills as a result of their lesser social, economic, and cultural capital.

 - Danger #4: SJTs Assume Certain Individuals are Born with Professionalism While Other Are Not